femisystems/hylia/src/posts/five-things-to-remind-myself-daily.md

 *"I have True riches in Christ Jesus; in Him there is wealth, and riches everlasting"*

- Remember, to always back up your work with Smart work and diligence.
+ Remember, it is important that we always back up our Faith and Prayers with Smart work and diligence.

 These are few words of assurance and exaltation that should be said every day.
 You have control over your mind and what you feel now, pay attention to it and feed it with positivity.